Jmoodina/python-challenge/README.md

 ### Steps Completed:

 1. Read and Load Dataset:
 Implemented Python code to read and load the election_data.csv dataset, containing "Voter ID," "County," and "Candidate" columns.

 2. Calculate Total Votes:
 Developed code to calculate the total number of votes cast.

 3. List Candidates and Calculate Percentages:
 Created code to generate a list of candidates who received votes.
 Calculated the percentage of votes each candidate won.

 4. Calculate Total Votes per Candidate:
 Computed the total number of votes each candidate won.

 5. Identify Winner:
 Developed code to identify the winner of the election based on popular vote.

 6. Print and Export Results:
 Printed the election results to the terminal.
 Exported a text file with the analysis results.

 ## Conclusion:
 Both PyBank and PyPoll scripts have been successfully completed, providing accurate financial analysis and vote counting results.
 The Python scripts are designed to be reusable, enhancing efficiency in future analyses.

+### Notes
 PyBank Extra Information:
 I was unable to match the average resulted posted on the module assignment.
 I wrote notes on my step by step coding with pybank in my coding file.